 To find podcasts that appeal to your interests, browse the Podcasts page to see featured podcasts selected by our iTunes editors.
 Or use the iTunes search field in the upper-right corner to find topic-specific podcasts.

-For more editorial selections, check out our iTunes favorites on the iTunes Essentials: Podcasts page.
+For more editorial selections, check out our iTunes favourites on the iTunes Essentials: Podcasts page.

 See what tops the podcast charts.

 Take a look at the right side of the Podcasts page on the iTunes Store. iTunes displays the Top Episodes and Top Podcasts based on a combination of recent subscriptions, downloads and customer reviews.
 Click the header at the top of each chart to see the top 200 podcasts or episodes.
 You can filter the charts to view only audio or video by clicking the Audio or Video button located at the top of the Podcasts page, below the navigation bar.
 And to see the most popular podcasts by subject, simply navigate to the desired category from the Podcasts pop-up menu.
 Continue to dig deeper by clicking subcategories located in the bottom-right corner of most category pages.

 If you find a podcast you like, it’s easy to find more from the same podcast creator.
 Just move the pointer over the creator’s name, and if the creator has more than one podcast, you’ll find a link that leads to a page containing all of them.

 iTunes provides you with several options for enjoying your podcasts.
 Stream an episode directly from the iTunes Store just by clicking it.
 Or download it to your iTunes library.
 When you find a podcast you really like, you can subscribe to it by clicking the Subscribe button.
 New episodes download automatically, so they’re right there waiting for you when you’re ready to enjoy them.

 Listen at your own pace.